lucassabreu/gs-cf/README.md

 ### Using Third Party Assertion Libraries

 We recommend that you use `expect()` for assertions and `jest.fn()` for spies.
 If you are having issues with them please [file those against Jest](https://github.com/facebook/jest/issues/new), and we’ll fix them.
-We intend to keep making them better for Inferno, supporting, for example, [pretty-printing Inferno elements as JSX](https://github.com/facebook/jest/pull/1566).
+We intend to keep making them better for React, supporting, for example, [pretty-printing React elements as JSX](https://github.com/facebook/jest/pull/1566).

 However, if you are used to other libraries, such as [Chai](http://chaijs.com/) and [Sinon](http://sinonjs.org/), or if you have existing code using them that you’d like to port over, you can import them normally like this: